Ckefa/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-   # Pointers, Arrays & Strings
+# Pointers, Arrays and Strings in C
-project
-clinton